Coronavirus Update:What patients and families need to know

 - Liver disease

 - Pancreatitis.
-This is an inflammation of the pancreas, an organ that creates many hormones and enzymes the body needs to function properly.
+This is an inflammation of the pancreas, an organ that creates many hormones and enzymes the body needs to function properly

 - Congenital bilateral absence of the vas deferens in males

 As stated above, the symptoms of CF differ for each child.
 Infants born with CF usually show symptoms within the first year.
 Some children, though, may not show symptoms until later in life.
-The following symptoms may indicate CF, and infants having these signs may be tested for CF:
+The following symptoms may indicate CF, and infants displaying these signs may be tested for CF:

 - Diarrhea that doesn’t go away